 In our opinion, many of these services are great for complete newbies but may be a bit overkill for dog owners that are able to do a reasonable amount of research on their own.

-All of the recipes that we provide are calculated to be complete and balanced according to AAFCO standards.
 The only caveat is that we must state that since we are not veterinarian nutritionists - it's up to you to decide if you'd like to have the recipes further evaluated for nutritional balance.

-You CAN Use Canned
+You CAN use Canned

 Although using canned foods is not my first choice for my dogs - it’s still a great option for times when… we’ll there isn’t any time!